NCI-GDC/psqlgraph/README.md

 # Tests

-Running the setup script will:

-1. Test the library against local postgres installation
+Running the setup script will test the library against a local postgres installation

 ```
 ❯  nosetests -v